Measurable events indexed by words: Introduction

 \subsection{Structure of the paper}

 The paper is organized as follows.
 In \S 2 we set up our notation and terminology and we gather some background material needed in the rest of the paper.
-In \S 3 we give the proof of Theorem \ref{t13}.
-As we have already pointed out, Theorem \ref{t13} is the main tool for the analysis of the Ramsey properties of various families of subsets of Carlson--Simpson trees.
+In \S 3 we give the proof of Theorem \ref{t14}.
+As we have already pointed out, Theorem \ref{t14} is the main tool for the analysis of the Ramsey properties of various families of subsets of Carlson--Simpson trees.
 This analysis is of independent interest and is carried out in \S4, \S 5 and \S 6.
 The reader will find in \S 4.1 a discussion on the content of these sections.

 The next three sections are devoted to the proof of Theorem \ref{t12}.
 The main bulk of the argument is contained in \S 7 and is heavily based on the material developed in the previous sections.
 The last step is given in \S 8.
-The proof of Theorem \ref{t12} is then completed in \S 9.
-In the next two sections, \S 10 and \S 11, we discuss quantitative refinements of Theorem \ref{t12}.
-Finally, in \S 12 we make some comments.
+In \S 9 we complete the proof of Theorem \ref{t12} and we give the proof of Corollary \ref{c13}.
+Finally, in \S 10 and \S 11 we discuss quantitative refinements of Theorem \ref{t12}.

-The paper ends with two appendices.
-They contain some results needed for the proof of Theorem \ref{t13}.
-While most of these results are well-known, they are presented in some detail for the benefit of the reader and for completeness.
-Emphasis is given on quantitative aspects of proofs.